NivenT/nivent.github.io/_posts/blog/2018-09-02-generic-wrappers.md

 [^9]: If you're anything like me, your first thought is something like, "Rust has Traits and those would make this easy.
 Maybe I should write this project in Rust instead."
 Unfortunately, if you are like me, it's too late for you to write this project in Rust instead.
 [^10]: I haven't actually confirmed that this compiles, so let me know if it doesn't
 [^11]: Don't worry if you don't know what glm::vec2 is.
 All that's important is that it doesn't support printing via ostream's
+[^12]: By the time I started writing this section, it was no longer the anniversary of my first CS post